 - Is she a kitten?

 - Is she an adult cat with a litter of kittens?

-In these cases you can provide help by contacting either Dakin at (413) 781-4000 or your local Animal Control Officer.
+In these cases you can provide help by contacting either Dakin at firstname.lastname@example.org or by calling your local Animal Control Officer.
 If you found the cat in Springfield, Chicopee or Holyoke, call Thomas J. O’Connor Animal Control & Adoption Center at (413) 781-1484.
 For other Massachusetts cities and towns, find your ACO here.